kbventures/next-i18next-blog/blog.md

 Let's access the nested copyright property found in common.json and then let's access the translation file found in the sub-directory NestedDirectory.

-Modify \_index.tsx in the pages directory:
+Modify "\_index.tsx" in the pages directory:

 ```javascript
 import { GetStaticPropsContext } from "next";